HawesJM/GymSpotter/README.md

 ![alt text](assets/images/mock-up-image.png)

 ##### User Experience Design
-For fist time visitors I imagined the user first of all wanting to know the best way to get started working out in an appropriate way, and quickly access a starting framework for sustainable progress and remaining motivated.
+For first time visitors I imagined the user first of all wanting to know the best way to get started working out in an appropriate way, and quickly access a starting framework for sustainable progress and remaining motivated.
 For returning users I wanted to begin developing a framework where they can continually assess their progress according to an easily defined roadmap and measure their achievements against certain external standards.
 In both cases I wanted clear and easily navigable content on desktop, tablet and also mobile device so users can effectively achieve their goals while working out or while taking some rest in their downtime.
 ##### Navigation
 All Pages will contain a Navigation menu at the top of the Webpage that directs them to a new Page to easily allow users to Navigate the site easily.
 The Nav Menu will be collapsible on a Mobile device to make use of space on smaller devices.
 The homepage will give a brief introduction to the purpose of the site itself.
 "Plans and Goals" will provide users with the basic information to get started.
 "Contact and Social" will help users to stay on track through positive engagement and accountability.
 "External Resources" will provide paths for users to enhance and develop their workout plans and lifestyle according to the principles introduced in previous sections.